First Step - Assess the Damage

 - The last category is black water.
 Black water is any water that has come in contact with or contains human or animal waste.
 Runoff, hurricane floodwaters and water from overflowed rivers and lakes should always be treated as such since these waters can and do mix with wastewater that normally would be contained.

 Once you have a handle on what type of water you are dealing with, you can make a much better determination as to whether you want to tackle this by restoring water damage on your own or calling for professional assistance.

 So You Think You're Up For Restoring Water Damage? - A DIY Approach

 So you've decided to tackle the task of cleaning your flooded basement yourself?
-No matter the severity of the restoration job you're facing, always keep your health and safety in mind.
+No matter the severity, always keep your health and safety in mind when restoring water damage.
 Since rarely is it know exactly what all chemicals or contaminants are contained in the flood waters, you need to do what you can to ensure your health and safety first.
 For any restoration job, these items should always be on hand.

 - A NIOSH N95 rated mask or HEPA respirator is a necessity.
 Be sure to look for a minimum of a N95 rating since the CDC has found this to be the minimum level of filtration needed to keep most viruses and bacteria out.
 The 3M 8293 mask and 6291 respirator exceed the N95 rating and offer true HEPA filtration that will also capture even oil based contaminants.